Acrylic Display Cases vs Open Stands: Choosing the Best Way to Show Your Army

 Side-by-Side Comparison: The Reality of Displaying Miniatures

-- Dust vs. The "Frosty" Effect: Acrylic cases win on raw dust protection because they are enclosed.
+• Dust vs. The "Frosty" Effect: Acrylic cases win on raw dust protection because they are enclosed.
 However, wiping dust off acrylic inevitably causes micro-scratches over time.
-Within a year, many expensive cases take on a cloudy, "frosty" look that obscures the crisp details of your paint job.
+Within a year, many high-cost acrylic alternatives take on a cloudy, "frosty" look that obscures the crisp details of your paint job.
 Open stands require light dusting, but your models always remain crystal clear to the eye.

-- Durability and the Snapping Hazard: High-cost acrylic displays are notoriously brittle.
+• Durability and the Snapping Hazard: High-cost acrylic alternatives are notoriously brittle.
 Assembling them often requires forcing fragile plastic tabs into tight slots, which are highly prone to snapping.
-If you move house or accidentally bump an acrylic case, a cracked panel ruins the entire expensive unit.
+If you move house or accidentally bump a case, a cracked panel ruins the entire unit.
 Solid open stands eliminate the anxiety of damaged, snapping acrylic entirely.

-- Lighting, Reflections, and Glare: Acrylic panels act like mirrors.
+• Lighting, Reflections, and Glare: Acrylic panels act like mirrors.
 They reflect desk lamps, ceiling lights, and window glare.
-If you want to photograph your freshly painted army, an acrylic case is a nightmare.
-Open displays have no front panel, meaning zero reflections, zero glare, and perfect conditions for snapping photos of your models.
+If you want to photograph your painted miniatures with a phone, an acrylic case is a nightmare.
+Open displays have no front panel, meaning zero reflections and perfect conditions for snapping photos. [cite: 1]

-- Visibility (The "Back Row" Problem): Standard deep acrylic shelves often hide miniatures in the back, making them look like a storage closet rather than a display.
-Tiered open stands use a stadium layout so every single model, from the front-line grunts to the back-line heavy support, is highly visible.
+• Visibility (The "Back Row" Problem): Standard deep acrylic shelves often hide miniatures in the back, making them look like a storage closet rather than a display.
+Tiered open stands use stadium seating so every single model, from the front-line grunts to the back-line heavy support, is highly visible.

 The Premium Alternative to Bulky Acrylic

-Many hobbyists start by searching for expensive premium acrylic cases before realising what they actually need is better organisation and visibility for a growing collection.
-If your main goal is stopping your back row from disappearing, ensuring your squads look uniform, and avoiding the trap of bulky, frosty acrylic, an open modular stand system is the ultimate solution.
+Many hobbyists start by searching for expensive acrylic display options before realising what they actually need is better organisation and visibility for a growing collection.
+If your main goal is stopping your back row from disappearing and ensuring your squads look uniform, an open modular stand system is the ultimate solution.
+It allows you to turn your pile of shame into a centrepiece without the trap of bulky, frosty acrylic. [cite: 1]

 The WarSplay™ Solution

-Our modular range is precision-sized for 32mm and 40mm bases (compatible with systems like Warhammer 40,000™), allowing you to scale your display exactly as your collection grows:
+Our modular display stands are precision-sized for 32mm and 40mm bases (compatible with Warhammer 40,000®), allowing you to scale your display exactly as your collection grows. [cite: 1] Whether you need the WarSplay Classic for standard infantry or the Hero range for leaders and outriders, you can maximise your shelf space without the premium case pricing.

 Frequently Asked Questions